 Injuries from a car accident can change your life in an instant.
 Adding to your physical pain, medical bills can quickly mount, creating financial stress and tremendous anxiety – especially if you are missing time at work while you recover.

 If another individual or entity caused your wreck, you have the right to demand that they compensate you for your losses.
 This can happen through an insurance settlement or jury verdict.
-A Savannah car accident lawyer from our law firm can represent you through this process and fight to get you the compensation you deserve.
+A Savannah personal injury lawyer from our law firm can represent you through this process and fight to get you the compensation you deserve.

 How Much Compensation Can You Get from a Car Accident Claim or Lawsuit?